igorrcosta/alfie/README.md

 To run alfie, you will need a reference genome and gtf file (there are several available at http://www.ensembl.org/info/data/ftp/index.html) and some genomes to compare against the reference.
 Example command line:

-`$> python alfie.py –i "reference_genome.fasta" "genome2.fasta" "genome3.fasta" -g "annotation_file.gtf" -o "output_folder"`
+`$> python alfie.py –r "reference_genome.fasta" -i "genome2.fasta" "genome3.fasta" -g "annotation_file.gtf" -o "output_folder"`

 Here the ".fasta" represents the path to the genome files in FASTA format, "annotation_file.gtf" is the path to the gtf file and "output_folder" is where the loci will be saved.